Classroom Grants

 The Classroom Grants Program

-Classroom Grants is an opportunity for teachers in Collier County to apply for and receive funding for their classroom or school projects that fall outside of the regular school budget.
+Champions For Learning’s Classroom Grants Program is a competitive grant process that provides an opportunity for teachers in Collier County to apply for and receive funding for their classroom or school projects that fall outside of the regular school budget.

 Any teacher who serves in a Florida Department of Education recognized K-12 school in Collier County is eligible to participate, including traditional public schools, charter schools, and private/independent schools.
 Applicants can be classroom teachers, Related Arts teachers, school counselors, academic coaches, teachers on special assignments, or Curriculum Coordinators.

-Teachers may request up to $2,000 per project.
-Eligible projects can include classroom supplies or equipment that is not covered under the school budget, local field trip costs, enrichment activities, school-wide projects, etc. All classroom grant requests must be approved by the teacher’s principal.
+Eligible projects can include classroom supplies or equipment that is not covered under the school budget, local field trip costs, enrichment activities, school-wide projects, and other innovative classroom projects that go beyond typical school budgets, sparking excitement and engagement.
+All grant requests must be approved by the teacher’s principal.
 Applicants are encouraged to talk with their principal prior to submitting a request to ensure it meets the goals and priorities of the school and that funding is not otherwise available.

-To create a new profile, or update an existing one in the Find It/Fund It portal.
-Teachers must use their school email address when creating a profile.
+To apply for a Classroom Grant, educators must create a new profile, or update an existing one in the Find It/Fund It portal using their school email address.
 Once submitted, the request needs to be approved by the school principal, then by Champions For Learning for posting to the website.

-Join us to learn about Champions For Learning’s Classroom Grants Program.
-This one-hour workshop will provide an overview of the Classroom Grants Program and how to apply for funding to support classroom and school projects through the Find It/Fund It portal.
+We invite all teachers to learn about Champions For Learning’s Classroom Grants Program.
+This video tutorial will provide an overview of the Classroom Grants Program and how to submit their project through the Find It/Fund It portal, including tips on how to write a compelling grant application.
 Any teacher who serves in a Florida Department of Education recognized K-12 school in Collier County is eligible to participate in the Classroom Grants Program, including traditional public schools, charter schools, and private/independent schools.

 Classroom Grants Timeline

-The Classroom Grant Online Portal through Find It/Fund It is open for new grants requests each school year from July 1 – March 8.
-All approved grant requests are posted for public viewing on the Champions For Learning website.
+The Classroom Grant Online Portal through Find It/Fund It is open for new grants requests each school year in July.
+All approved grant requests are posted for public viewing on the Find It Fund It portal, which will be open for the community to choose individual grants to fund.

 Grant Awarding